SpocWiki/_public/tech/Triz/Example/Triz-Skillets.md

 [SpocWebEntityId::22412]
 [Triz-Principle-Sub::[[Triz-limit-changes]]]

-&#x27;Skillets&#x27; in an automobile plant that bring all tools to the right position (also demonstrates Principle 10, Preliminary Action)
+'Skillets' in an automobile plant that bring all tools to the right position (also demonstrates Principle 10, Preliminary Action)